 When switching the unit OFF, the +3V3 rail should be switched OFF first, with the +5V switched OFF within 1s of the +3V3 line.

 Both rails should settle to ground within 120ms.

+NOTE: In the event of a failure, when INMS power has to be turned OFF in an emergency, BOTH +5V & +3V3 rail may be switched off TOGETHER without causing damage to INMS.

-withoutNOTE: The FPGA is held in RESET for 226 ms from when 3V3 is stable, and the RESET Supervisor IC is operational.
+NOTE: The FPGA is held in RESET for 226 ms from when 3V3 is stable, and the RESET Supervisor IC is operational.

 Power Budget